berry2012/berry2012/README.md

 - 👋 Hi, I’m Wale!
-- 👀 I’m interested in everything Cloud, DevOps, Architecture and Security...
+- 👀 I’m interested in everything Cloud, DevOps, Architecture, and Security...
 - 🌱 Pythonistar ✨
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me: whaleberry@gmail.com
+- 📫 How to reach me: whaleberry@gmail.com | waleberry@yahoo.com

 <!---
 berry2012/berry2012 is a ✨ special ✨ repository.